mongodb/mongo-cxx-driver/etc/releasing.md

 - Fixes B <!-- 1.1.4 is no longer planned.
 Document B in 1.2.0 -->
 ```

 Commit with a message like `Update CHANGELOG for <version>`.
 Create a PR.
-Once the PR is merged, proceed with the rest of the releease.
+Once the PR is merged, proceed with the rest of the release.
+The `pre-release-changes` branch may be deleted.

 ### ... for a patch release (e.g. `1.2.3`)